 For visitors to The Oak Tree Inn there is the opportunity to explore some of Loch Lomond’s most spectacular natural beauty.
 One of the most popular activities is to get a boat across to Inchcailloch Island where you can take a short walk to the top of the hill to take in a picture postcard view of Loch Lomond.
 The island itself is totally unspoiled and in spring is covered by a blanket of bluebells.

 The RSPB have two reserves in Loch Lomond.
 The closest is at the mouth of the Endrick in the nearby village of Gartocharn, the other is in Inversnaid, which can be reached either by car, or on a weekly RSPB boat trip from Tarbet, courtesy of Cruise Loch Lomond.

 The newly upgraded David Marshall Lodge at Aberfoyle has forest walks and the opportunity to view Osprey nests by CCTV monitors.
-At Loch Lomond Shores the RSPB has a shop and information about the many birds that can be spotted in the area.

 The Oak Tree Inn is located just next to The Highland Boundary Fault.
 The fault line runs across Scotland and separates the Highlands with the Lowlands.
 All around us are spectacular and varied landscapes, for a place so close to Scotland’s biggest city it is easy to experience areas of amazing natural beauty.

 We are pleased to have introduced a new pontoon at Balmaha.
 This has significantly increased the number of water bus services and provided new daily cruise services.
 Tickets for cruises and water bus services are available from The Village Shop in Balmaha.